UtkarshTiwari123/Information-Retrieval-System/README.md

 - [ ] Stopword Removal
 - [ ] Stemming
+- [ ] Return all the paragraphs which contain the phrase or text along with the file name
 - [ ] Wildcard Query Handling
 - [ ] Spelling Correction